LoganDickon/Google-Scholar-Scraper/README.md

 ![CO2 Scrubbing](/Files/Graph.png)

 ## Credits -
-Created by Volker Strobel - volker.strobel87@gmail.com
+Created By: Volker Strobel (owner of original GitHub) - volker.strobel87@gmail.com

+Customized By: Logan Dickon (owner of this GitHub) - lad@atorlabs.com

 If you use this code in academic papers, please cite this repository via Zenodo (http://doi.org/10.5281/zenodo.1218409):